CANDELbio/mantis-viewer/docs/plots.md

 ## Configuring  Plots

-You can click the `Controls` button to the right of the marker selection field to change the type of plot, the plot statistic used, how the data is normalized, the size of dots on the plot, whether or not data from all image sets is shown, or if the data is downsampled.
+You can click the `Controls` button to the right of the marker selection field to change the type of plot, the plot statistic used, how the data is normalized, the size of dots on the plot, whether or not data from all images is shown, if the data is downsampled, or plotting the data on a log scale.

 ![Plot Controls](../assets/images/plot_controls.png)